Puerto Rico opens arms to refugees from Irma's Caribbean chaos

 The Cayman Islands has sent police to help reinforce security in the British Virgin Islands after more than 100 prisoners escaped when the storm breached the prison.

-Mexico’s foreign minister Luis Videgaray instructed his diplomats in the Caribbean to offer unspecified help to Puerto Rico and Cuba even as it seeks to cope with the fallout from a massive earthquake.
+Mexico’s foreign minister instructed his diplomats in the Caribbean to offer unspecified help to Puerto Rico and Cuba.

-St. Thomas resident Laci Rivers, 33, was waiting on board the Royal Caribbean’s Majesty of the Seas, eager to bring her two small children to safety after days of uncertainty.

-Additional reporting by Daina Beth Solomon in Mexico City, Sarah Peter in Castries, St. Lucia, and Tracy Rucinski in Chicago; Writing by Frank Jack Daniel; Editing by Bill Trott and Phil Berlowitz
+Mexico is itself reeling from an earthquake and a hurricane and this week canceled an offer of aid to the United States after Hurricane Harvey hit Texas.
+(Additional reporting by Sarah Peter in Castries, St. Lucia, and Tracy Rusinski in Chicago; Writing by Frank Jack Daniel; Editing by Bill Trott)